 As an individual and artist, I’ve always held a reflective nature.
 Because the primacy of awareness in my life produced an affinity for Buddhist philosophy, I refer to some of my works as “Jātaka Tales” or simply “Jātakas”, after the historical 3rd person Jātaka narratives of Gautama Buddha prior to his enlightenment.
 The term “Budgie-Sattva” within my oeuvre is an appropriation combining the word budgie (parrot) with “bodhisattva”, or one who is still on the path toward perfect awareness.

-The traditional Jātaka tales are an interesting collection of Buddhist allegories which recognize the subjective journey toward enlightenment by illustrating the groundwork an individual goes through.
-That groundwork manifests as incarnations of personal identity, experience, and learning; a framework allowing me to build a body of paintings pulling from my exterior and interior life.
+The traditional Jātaka tales are a collection of Buddhist allegories which detail the subjective journey toward enlightenment by illustrating the evolution of a protagonist.
+That evolution manifests as incarnations of personal identity, experience, and learning; a framework allowing me to build a body of paintings pulling from my exterior and interior life.
 Traditional Jātaka tales describe multiple past lives of the Gautama Buddha, where each identity is a separate incarnation.
-In my works, these multiple incarnations of self are contained within one life.
-In effect, I am narrating contemporary Jātaka tales from the 1st person perspective.
+In my works, these multiple incarnations of self are sourced from the transformations within one life.
+In effect, I am narrating contemporary Jātaka tales from a 1st person perspective.